 - Cheque number and Indian Bank MICR code are placed at the bottom of the cheque

-3. Account holders can also check their Indian Bank IFSC Code on their Indian Bank passbook provided by the bank.
+3. Indian Bank account holders can also find IFSC Code on their passbook provided by the bank.

 4. The Reserve Bank of India’s website is another way to know the IFSC Code for Indian Bank.

-5. Customers can also check their Indian Bank IFSC code in the bank’s mobile application or through internet banking.
+5. Customers can also check the IFSC code in the bank’s mobile application or through internet banking.

 How to make fund transfer using Indian Bank IFSC Code?